xak2000/nomad/website/source/docs/configuration/index.html.md

 - `acl` <code>([ACL][acl]: nil)</code> - Specifies configuration which is specific to ACLs.

 - `addresses` `(Addresses: see below)` - Specifies the bind address for individual network services.
-Any values configured in this stanza take precedence over the default [bind_addr](#bind_addr).
+Any values configured in this block take precedence over the default [bind_addr](#bind_addr).
   The values support [go-sockaddr/template format][go-sockaddr/template].